systemd/mkosi/mkosi/resources/man/mkosi.1.md

 ## Commandline-only Options

-Those settings cannot be configured in the configuration files.
+The following settings cannot be configured in the configuration files:

+`--help`, `-h`
+:   Show brief usage information.

 `--force`, `-f`
-:   Replace the output file if it already exists, when building an
+:   Replace the output file if it already exists, by default `mkosi`refuses to overwrite an existing image.
-    image.
-By default when building an image and an output artifact already exists `mkosi` will refuse operation.
-Specify this option once to delete all build artifacts from a previous run before re-building the image.
-If incremental builds are enabled, specifying this option twice will ensure the intermediary cache files are removed, too, before the re-build is initiated.
-If a package cache is used (also see the **Files** section below), specifying this option thrice will ensure the package cache is removed too, before the re-build is initiated.
-For the `clean` operation this option has a slightly different effect: by default the verb will only remove build artifacts from a previous run, when specified once the incremental cache files are deleted too, and when specified twice the package cache is also removed.
+    This option can be specified once, twice or trice to change the scope of artifact removals.
+    Specify once to delete all build artifacts from a previous run.
+Twice to include removal of the intermediary package cache from incremental builds.
+Thrice to remove all build artifacts and the the full package cache.
+See the **Files** section for more context and details.
+    If `mkosi` is followed by the `clean` verb, the `-f` option can only be specified twice, see the description of the command line verbs above.

 `--directory=`, `-C`
-:   Takes a path to a directory. `mkosi` switches to this directory before
+:   Specify a path to a directory. `mkosi` switches to this directory before doing anything.
+Note that the
-    doing anything.
-Note that the various configuration files are searched for in this directory, hence using this option is an effective way to build a project located in a specific directory.
+    various configuration files are searched for in this directory by default.
+Using this option can be used to take advantage of defaults when executing mkosi inside of a profile directory or to execute `mkosi` in any other directory deemed useful.

 `--debug`
 :   Enable additional debugging output.
+Also useful to observe from time to time when everything just works.
+    This pro-active approach leads to a better understanding on how `mkosi` works for future usage.

 `--debug-shell`
-:   When executing a command in the image fails, mkosi will start an interactive
+:   When executing a command in the image fails, mkosi will start an interactive shell inside of the
-    shell in the image allowing further debugging.
+    interrupted or failed image build.
+This feature helps to acquire additional insights for troubleshooting.

 `--debug-workspace`
 :   When an error occurs, the workspace directory will not be deleted.
+The workspace files that existed
+    before an interruption, can be verified.

 `--debug-sandbox`
 :   Run `mkosi-sandbox` with `strace`.

 `--version`
-:   Show package version.

-`--help`, `-h`
-:   Show brief usage information.
+:   Show package version, build from source to have the latest version ahead of a new release.

 `--genkey-common-name=`
 :   Common name to be used when generating keys via mkosi's `genkey` command.
-Defaults to `mkosi of %u`, where
+Defaults to `mkosi of %u`,
-    `%u` expands to the username of the user invoking mkosi.
+    where `%u` expands to the username of the user invoking mkosi.

 `--genkey-valid-days=`
 :   Number of days that the keys should remain valid when generating keys via mkosi's `genkey` command.
     Defaults to two years (730 days).

 `--auto-bump=`, `-B`
-:   If specified, after each successful build the version is bumped in a
+:   Automatically increment, or bump, the version know to `mkosi`, after a successful build.
+Each build in a
-    fashion equivalent to the `bump` verb, in preparation for the next build.
-This is useful for simple, linear version management: each build in a series will have a version number one higher then the previous one.
+    series will have a version number one higher then the previous one.
+See also the description of the related `bump` verb above.

 `--doc-format`
-:   The format to show the documentation in.
-Supports the values `markdown`,
+:   The format to view documentation.
+The default, `auto` will try the 4 supported methods in this order:
-    `man`, `pandoc`, `system` and `auto`.
-In the case of `markdown` the documentation is shown in the original Markdown format. `man` shows the documentation in man page format, if it is available. `pandoc` will generate the man page format on the fly, if `pandoc` is available. `system` will show the system-wide man page for mkosi, which may or may not correspond to the version you are using, depending on how you installed mkosi. `auto`, which is the default, will try all methods in the order `man`, `pandoc`, `markdown`, `system`.
+    `man`, `pandoc`,`markdown` and `system`.
+This is done in an effort to avoid unsupported formats on the host. `system` will show the system-wide man page, `pandoc` can generate the man page format on the fly.

 `--json`
 :   Show the summary output as JSON-SEQ.

 `--wipe-build-dir`, `-w`
-:   Wipe the build directory if one is configured before building the image.
+:   Unconditionally wipe the build directory if one is configured and found.

 ## Supported output formats